 Are you planning a Tasmania road trip?
 In this article, you will find all the information you need to make the most of your time on this beautiful island.

-We have recently returned from a 12 day road trip around Tasmania and in this post I will detail our Tasmania road trip itinerary as well as information about the top things to do and see and great places to stay.
+We have recently returned from a 12-day road trip around Tasmania and in this post, I detail our Tasmania road trip itinerary as well as information about the top things to do and see and great places to stay.

-Tasmania has been named as one of the top destinations worldwide to visit in 2019 by numerous top travel magazines.
+Tasmania has been named as one of the top destinations worldwide to visit by numerous travel magazines.
 About time I say!

 10 reasons to visit Tasmania

 - Stunning scenery

 - Wonderful food and wine

 - Hikes to suit everyone whatever their ability